farcasterxyz/hub-monorepo/CONTRIBUTING.md

 Called Signer.verify with the correct parameter to ensure that older signature types would not pass verification in our Signer Sets
 ```

-## 4. FAQ

-**Updating Flatbuffer Schemas**

-If you update the `message.fbs` file you'll also need to generate new TS classes, which can be done by running:
-`flatc --ts --ts-flat-files --gen-object-api -osrc/flatbuffers/generated  src/flatbuffers/schemas/message.fbs`

-To regerenrate all the TS classes,
-`yarn flatc`